 Local Statistics and Information*

-You can now find local COVID-19 news updates from the Peoria City/County Health Department on our News Updates page.
+You can also find additional COVID-19 news updates and our NEW Weekly COVID-19 Surveillance Reports on our News Updates page.

 Illinois Department of Public Health - Case Counts and Information